lruzzier20/APCSFinalProject/README.md

   * Ish: Managed swarm padding.
 Also fixed a bug where invaders would overlap and have multiple lives.
 After that, I made it possible for invaders to shoot and kill the player.
 Invaders shoot randomly.

 * ### 6/1/21:
   * Ishraq: Created an updated UML diagram based on current structure.
 Also messed around with permission modifier to deter future misuse.
+Also worked continuing rounds after swarms have been killed.
+Also managed to change Swarm speed based on the round count.